EMOTIONAL INTUITION

 Positive: Flexible, friendly, caring, prudent, insightful, cautious, steadfast, toughminded, forthright, courageous, charismatic, spontaneous.

-– Openess – flexible, emphatic, modest – Agreableness – polite, conforming, cautious – Conscientiousness – industrious, ambitious, assertive – Extraversion – gregarious, adventurous, inquisitive – Openess
+– OPENESS – flexible, emphatic, modest – AGREEABLENESS- polite, conforming, cautious – CONSCIENTIOUSNESS- industrious, ambitious, assertive – EXTRAVERSION- gregarious, adventurous, inquisitive – OPENESS

 My research into personality theory led me down an unexpected but fascinating path.
 I discovered that understanding personality first required a deeper exploration of human emotions.
 This exploration, in turn, demanded an investigation into the fundamental workings of the mind, which expanded into a need to complete a comprehensive theory of emotions.
 While this work primarily focuses on emotions, it also presents key insights into cognitive processes and personality development, revealing the intricate connections between these three domains.